-Top secret papers, Stone pardon and Macron info among docs seized from Trump: report
+Unsealed Mar-a-Lago warrant suggests Trump being investigated under Espionage Act

 Some of the ex-president’s allies have argued that he declassified any information recovered from his home prior to leaving the White House, but for information to be legally declassified there must be written documentation that the declassification process was followed.

 Mr Trump himself made the same argument in a statement on Friday, claiming that “it was all declassified”.
-He added that federal authorities “didn’t need to ‘seize’ anything” and “could have had it anytime they wanted “.
+He added that federal authorities “didn’t need to ‘seize’ anything” and “could have had it anytime they wanted”.

 But Mr Trump would not have had the ability to declassify documents pertaining to intelligence sources or nuclear weapons because documents on those matters are classified under US statutes, not the executive order that governs most classified information in the US.
 Moreover, he would have had to notify agencies that he was declassifying information and added markings to each document noting that it was declassified.